clerma/kendramckinneycreative/site/collections/_posts/2024-10-10-navigating-the-job-market-in-lafayette-la-challenges-and-how-to-overcome-them.md

 **1\.
 Tailor Your Resume for Local Industries**

 It’s crucial to tailor your resume to the specific industries thriving in Lafayette.
 For example, if you’re applying in oil and gas, highlight any technical skills, certifications, or experience with energy-related projects.
 For healthcare, emphasize your patient care experience, certifications, or specialized skills.
-If you're seeking a remote position, make sure your resume reflects strong communication and self-management abilities.
+If you’re seeking a remote position, make sure your resume reflects strong communication and self-management abilities.

 Pro Tip: Use local job listings as a guide to customize your resume.
 Look for specific keywords and required skills, then incorporate those into your resume and cover letter.